Circumference Calculator

 • Input Type Selection: Choose whether you want to input the radius (distance from center to edge) or diameter (distance across the circle through center).

 • Number Range: Enter any positive number.
-The calculator accepts decimal values for precise measurements.
+The calculator accepts decimal values for precise measurements and handles both small and large values effectively.

 • Units: The result will be in the same units as your input.
 If you enter radius in centimeters, circumference will be in centimeters.